$294,706Average Value$180Average Price per Sq Ft6Homes For Sale

 Century-old county offices and churches are in Accomac

 Several Accomack County offices and historic buildings sit at the center of town.
-The bell tower rings daily atop the Accomack County Courthouse, which has resided in its red-brick Romanesque Revival-style building since 1899.
+Construction of the Accomack County Courthouse’s red-brick Romanesque Revival-style building began in 1899 and ended in 1901.
 Houses of worship include the Greek Revival-style St. James Episcopal Church, built in the mid-19th century.
 Couches and antique furniture decorate Mallard’s Sidewalk Café, a cozy sandwich shop that’s one of the few restaurants in town.
 “There are little to no shopping and dining options in Accomac,” Hill says.
 “The county as a whole doesn’t even have a proper mall, but people like that remote feeling.
 It keeps the non-locals out.”
 The closest big-box grocery stores are in Onley, about 4 miles south.
 Onancock, 5 miles west, is home to the Riverside Shore Memorial Hospital and a charming downtown with coffee shops, lively bars and art galleries.

 Built in 1899, the Accomack County Courthouse is a Romanesque Revival landmark in the center of Accomac.